Chapter 21 BWV 45 Es ist dir gesagt, Mensch, was gut ist.

 Perhaps it is the fear of pain and scorn—-Qual und Hohn—-that dampens the spirit; note the powerful depiction of these words in bars 96-9.
 The aria ends with an emphasis on these thoughts, underlined by long melismas on drohet—-threatening.
 The natural dichotomy in the human condition of knowing what is right, and yet not knowing whether one is capable of following the path of conscience, has seldom been more effectively portrayed.

 One final note of detail.
 The very first two notes of the melody of this aria are a minor version of the two minims (theme A) from the opening chorus.
-The first three bars of the continuo line are constructed from ornamented versions of theme B. Both relate also to the chorale melody; a fine example of Bach′s macro-planning across the movements.
+The first three bars of the continuo line are constructed from an ornamented version of theme B. Both relate also to the chorale melody; a fine example of Bach′s macro-planning across the movements.

 If part 1 ended with a degree of uncertainty, part 2 immediately dispels any doubts or misgivings.
 God himself now speaks for the first time and His message is formidable-for the many who claim to have done much in My name I will say I do not know you—go away from Me!
-Clearly to merely claim to have done things in the Lord′s name is not enough and in case any misunderstandings remain, the alto will shortly expand upon this theme.
+Clearly, to merely claim to have done things in the Lord′s name is not enough and, in case any misunderstandings remain, the alto will shortly expand upon this theme.
 Lip service to the Lord′s commands will not ensure salvation.

 But against the voice of the Lord, the busy semi-quaver strings suggest power and resolution as well as evoking a number of textual images: the casting away of the ungodly, gathering hordes wishing to explain themselves to their God, His fury at their behaviour.
 The restless energy hardly abates throughout the movement and the long melismas stressing weichet—-withdraw or go—-and alle—all—emphasise both the Lord′s injunction and its universality.
 This is a movement of force and authority and it is significant that there is no final statement of the ritornello theme; God′s command ′go from Me all you who indulge in evil deeds′ is left ringing in our ears.

-Both ideas intertwine and interlace in what, despite the dark key of F#m, is essentially a reassuring, almost jolly movement.
+Both ideas intertwine and interlace in what, despite the dark key of F#m, is essentially a reassuring, perhaps almost jolly movement.

 Jolly yes, because we have now achieved a position of certainty about our obligations and our ability to fulfil them.
 Minor key, perhaps, because despite this personal achievement, God’s requirements remain a profoundly serious issue, involving the salvation of our souls and the threats of dire consequences should we fail.